YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

-If (and when if not currently) `systemd-resolved` with DNSSEC validation works smoothly and reliably it absolutely should be used in place of `/etc/resolv.conf` for DNS resolution of a Linux desktop.
+If (and when if not currently) `systemd-resolved` with DNSSEC validation works smoothly and reliably it absolutely should be used in place of `/etc/resolv.conf` for DNS resolution of a GNU/Linux desktop.

 Until `systemd-resolved` with DNSSEC validation works smoothly and reliably, the best solution is to run `unbound` in DNSSEC enforcing mode on your local